csammis/3DPrinting/README.md

 ## Fishtank corner brackets

 An improved version of the Equipment Holder, these are brackets which fit snugly onto the corners of a 29g aquarium.
 [View on Thingiverse](https://www.thingiverse.com/thing:2616522)

+## Settlers of Catan

+A basic drop-in replacement for the flimsy ocean borders that come with the Settlers of Catan base game and its 5-6 player expansion.
+[View on Thingiverse](https://www.thingiverse.com/thing:2641629)